 Every year, they organise a Sea Slug Census and the variety of species found in the bay is incredible.
 In December 2018, they recorded 76 species in one weekend!

-It’s also a famous place to see seahorses – if you’re good enough to spot them despite their camouflage skills!
+It’s also a famous place to see seahorses in Australia – if you’re good enough to spot them despite their camouflage skills!

 Nelson Bay is also amazing for scuba diving with sharks.